On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Strong Solution

-Utilizing a combination of H\"older, Ladyzhenskaya, Young's, Poincar\'e, Gagliardo-Nirenberg, Agmon's inequalities, and Sobolev embeddings, we proceed to estimate all terms appearing on the R.H.S. of equation \eqref{phi strong form}.
+Utilizing a combination of Ladyzhenskaya, Young's, Poincar\'e, Gagliardo-Nirenberg, Agmon's inequalities, and Sobolev embeddings again, we proceed to estimate all terms appearing on the R.H.S. of equation \eqref{phi strong form} as follows: